 - Thumbtack (???): Helps you find new customers and grow your business.
 Clients tell Thumbtack about their needs and they send you the details of the client’s requests (for free).
 If it looks like a fit, you respond with a custom quote and work out the details with the client.
 Not sure what the pricing is, but assume that the client pays a percentage for finding the right freelancer for them.
 One to try for new business leads.

 Wow!
 There you go.
-A range of freelance tools for you to try, or get reassurance from that you’re using the best of breed.
+A range of freelance tools for you to try, or get reassurance from that you’re using the best freelance tools.